francos3/Game-Theoretic-Goal-Recognition-in-Time-Sensitive-Applications/README.txt

+## Authors
+This code is authored by Sara Bernardini, Fabio Fagnini and Santiago Franco for the AAMAS 2025 paper titled: "Game-Theoretic Goal Recognition in Time-Sensitive Applications".

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+##Instructions

-#Instructions to configure, build and run any of the experiments in the paper.
+To configure, build and run any of the experiments in the paper.

 1. To compile (Works in Ubuntu 22.04 and should work in most linux configurations), run from this folder: cmake .;make -j4